Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 - Disk surface
 - Cylinders

+### Rotating Disk Optimizations
+- Disk-based devices form the most common randomly accessed storage devices.
+- E.g. Hard disks, CD/DVD, Zip disks, MO disks.
+- Although they are random, we can improve on their efficiency using disk optimization techniques.
+- Their effectiveness is increased in a multi-programming environment, where data blocks can be read from a large range of locations in the disk.

 ### Disk Optimizations
 - Transfer time:
-	- Time to copy bits from disk surface to memory
+	- Time to copy bits from disk surface to memory.
 - Disk latency time:
 	- Rotational delay waiting for proper sector to rotate under R/W head.
 - Disk seek time:
-	- Delay while R/
+	- Delay while R/W head moves to the destination track/cylinder.

-### Rotating Disk Optimizations
-- Disk-based devices form the most common randomly accessed storage devices.
-- E.g. Hard disks, CD/DVD, Zip disks, MO disks.
-- Although they are random, we can improve on their efficiency using disk optimization techniques.
-- Their effectiveness is increased in a multi-programming environment, where data blocks can be read from a large range of locations in the disk.
+- Access time:
+	- Access time = seek + latency + transfer
+- Disk optimization techniques for disk based devices:
+	- FCFS
+	- SSTF
+	- SCAN/C-SCAN
+	- LOOK/C-LOOK